-The Sub-Fund's benchmark comprises one equity index (MSCI ACWI) with an allocation of 45% and two fixed income indices (Nordea Constant Maturity 5 Year Government Bonds and Nordea Constant Maturity 5 Year Mortgage Bonds) with an allocation of 27.50% each.
+The Sub-Fund's benchmark comprises one equity index (MSCI ACWI) with an allocation of 45% and two fixed income indices (Nykredit Constant Maturity 5 Year Index on Government Bonds and Nykredit Constant Maturity 5 Year Index on Callable Mortgage Bonds) with an allocation of 27.50% each.
 The benchmark is constructed to reflect the Sub-Fund's overall strategic positioning.